Shaolin Temple Yunnan

 Kung Fu Basics

-kung fu basics The power of wushu training Join shaolin warrior program Chinese Martial Arts Training Wushu terminology means Chinese Martial Arts skills, while Kung Fu means hard work over a long period.
+kung fu basics The power of wushu training Chinese Martial Arts Training Wushu terminology means Chinese Martial Arts skills, while Kung Fu means hard work over a long period.
 The term Kung Fu can refer to any trade which requires work for long periods.
-Wushu involves movements for muscles, joints, and …
+Wushu involves movements for muscles, joints, and internal organs.
+The flexibility

 Kung Fu Basics Read More »